 Don’t miss this spoof from the Daily Mash, MEN WHO CARE ABOUT THE G-SPOT ARE A MYTH, SAY EXPERTS.

-Thank you, Dr. Petra Boynton — researcher, sex educator, and “agony aunt” — for your blog post that spurred mine, and for the diagram above.
+Thank you, Dr. Petra Boynton — researcher, sex educator, and “agony aunt” — for your blog post that spurred mine.

 Mary Roach writes books on weird scientific research about subjects we’ve all wondered about.
 She is the author of Stiff: The Curious Lives of Human Cadavers, Spook: Science Tackles the Afterlife, and – her latest and my favorite – Bonk: The Curious Coupling of Science and Sex.
 I’ve long enjoyed Roach’s quirky style that often has me chortling as I read.
 Reading a whole book about my favorite topic (sex, not cadavers) was delicious.